SCF Impact Measurement

 For autistic students: sharing the analysis with students can highlight which aspects of school they manage well, and which not so well.
 Actually doing the measures with students can also prompt useful discussion.

-For schools: the charts can be used in reports to leadership, governors or to Ofsted as evidence of impact.
+For schools and colleges: the charts can be used in reports to leadership, governors or to Ofsted as evidence of impact.
 They can also provide useful evidence to make a case for further investment in supportive activity.

 Read more about the SCF impact measures here.